Women’s Survival Guide is a newsletter about women’s experiences in midlife.

 Women’s Survival Guide has been both a journal and an experiment.
 What is this thing we are calling midlife?
 It’s a lot to unpack and I never am at a loss for what to write next or finding an interview.
 That says something.

-• I love to move.
-I need to move or my body hurts, I don’t sleep and can’t think: running (not very far but in all weather but not that often), yoga, tennis, golf, skiing, cross country, hiking.
-But, none all of the time.
+I love to move.
+I need to move or my body hurts, I don’t sleep and can’t think: running (not very far but in all weather but not that often), yoga, tennis, golf, skiing, cross country skiing, hiking, walking.

-• I love to garden.
-I have been in my garden club for twenty years and chair of the Horticulture Committee for quite a while.
-It took me a while to get into the role, but now I am in love with cultivating native species seeds (my summer seed babies I take all over with me so they don’t die in their containers) and encouraging others to, as well.
+I love to garden.
+I have been in my garden club for over twenty years and chair of the Horticulture Committee.
+It took me a while to get into the role, but now I am in love with cultivating native species seeds (I take my summer seed babies all over with me so they don’t die in their containers) and encouraging others to, as well.

-• I love to make rock gardens and then paint them.
-The process of rebuilding a garden checks the “move your body” box and the painting or covering the garden through paint allows for a meditative experience.
+I love to make rock gardens and then paint them.
+The process of rebuilding a garden checks the “move your body” box and painting the garden through paint for a meditative experience.

 Entering midlife is like beginning a new adulthood…